New exact solutions in multi-scalar field cosmology

 \centerline{\it Departament de F\' \i sica Cu\' antica i Astrof\'\i sica and Institut de Ci\`encies del Cosmos,} \centerline{\it Universitat de Barcelona, Mart\'i Franqu\`es, 1, 08028 Barcelona, Spain. }

 \centerline{ {\it E-Mail:} {\texttt jorge.russo@icrea.cat} }

 \centerline{\bf ABSTRACT}

 We use the method of the superpotential to derive exact solutions describing inflationary cosmologies in multi-field models.
 An example that describes a solution that interpolates between two de Sitter universes is described in detail.
+New analytical solutions for axion-dilaton cosmologies are also presented.

 1.2cm {Keywords: inflation, cosmology, exact solutions, scalar fields}

 \sech{ {\rm sech}} \p{\partial} \pa{\partial} \ov{\over } \a{\alpha } \g{\gamma} \s{\sigma } \td{\tilde } \vp{\varphi} \strokedint{\int} \ha {{1 \over 2}}